IMPORTANT NOTICE – Please Read

 In 1992, after an unsuccessful attempt to negotiate with Breslube Penn Inc., EPA completed a removal action in 1994 to dispose of this pile.
 In 1997, Breslube Penn performed voluntary removal of the three empty oil tanks with the bottom oil residue.
 EPA initiated the process of performing a Remedial Investigation/Feasibility Study (RI/FS) in October 1996.
 In August 1997, Special Notice Letters were sent to PRPs including newly discovered PRPs.
 As more PRPs were discovered, a major conflict of interest was identified for the EPA assigned contractor performing the RI/FS.
 A decision was made to issue the work to another EPA contractor.
 Meanwhile, the PRPs formed a group and expressed interest in performing the RI/FS and signed an AOC with EPA to perform the RI/FS activities.

 Field work for RI/FS activities were initiated in November 2000.
 All the phases of investigation were completed in March of 2003.
 The draft Remedial Investigation (RI) was completed in April of 2003.
 Series of EPA comments and the PRP responses were exchanged during the period October 2003 to December 2004.
 In March 2005, PRP sent a notice of objections pursuant to AOC.
 This notice of objection was withdrawn in month of May, 2005.
 The revised Final RI based on EPA comments was completed in March 2005.
 In March 2005, PRP initiated Feasibility Study (FS) activities and after several revisions to the draft FS report submitted by PRP, FS report was finalized in December 2006.
 EPA has initiated a court action to recover cost incurred during the past removal actions.The Feasibility Study (FS) was finalized in December of 2006.
 A public meeting was held on March 18, 2007 to explain the Proposed Remedail Action Plan and a Record of Decision outlining EPA selected remedy was issued on August 29, 2007.
 The remedial design work started in September 2009.
 The remedial design work plan was finalized.
 PRPs have completed 30% design for the the Waste Management Area (WMA) cap and slurry wall.
 The draft 90% design for WMA cap & Slurry wall was submitted by PRP in November 2011 and final design expected to be completed in February 2012.
 EPA concluded a settlement with last remaining party in December 2011 and a Consent Decree (CD) has been lodged.
 Thus EPA has recovered almost 100% cost of cleanup.
-Floating oil recovery has been on going since summer of 2011, so far one barrel of oil is collected.
+Floating oil recovery system was discontinued due to very low yield.
+Instead a tench system is incorporated in the remedial design to allow drainage of oil in a collection system .